celery/celery/docs/internals/app-overview.rst

         def __init__(self, app=None):
             self.app = app_or_default(app)

-The problem with this approach is that there is a chance that the app instance is lost along the way, and everything seems to be working normally.
+The problem with this approach is that there's a chance that the app instance is lost along the way, and everything seems to be working normally.
 Testing app instance leaks is hard.
 The environment variable :envvar:`CELERY_TRACE_APP`